bkarmani/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20-hiago script, removes all letters c and C from input 21-reverse script,  reverses its input 22-users_and_homes script, displays all users and their home directories, sorted by users
+20-hiago script, removes all letters c and C from input 21-reverse script,  reverses its input 22-users_and_homes script, displays all users and their home directories, sorted by users 100-empty_casks script, lists all the files with a .gif extension in the current directory and all its sub-directories